 - You may take advantage of free research ideas and guidance from industry professionals to help you plan investments or trade across several categories.

-Disadvantages of ICICI 3 in 1 Account
+Disadvantages of open 3 in 1 Demat Account in ICICI

 The broker pays extra for brokerage in comparison to other full-service stockbrokers.